Home » Repairs & Maintenance » How Long Do Caravan Shock Absorbers Last?

 Logically, the type of terrain the shock absorbers travel through will also have a large impact on the life span of the shock absorber.

 Travelling on only standard bitumen roads will minimise wear on the caravan shock absorbers and prolong their service life.
-Conversely, travelling for extended periods on rough and rocky terrain will increase the strain on the shock absorbers, while also risking damage to the external tube from rocks and other off-road debris.
+Conversely, travelling on rough and rocky terrain will increase the strain on the shock absorbers while risking damage to the external tube from rocks and other off-road debris.

 When Should I Replace My Shocks?

-Couplemate recommends not to use mileage or time as an indicator that shock absorbers are ready for replacement.
-Instead, frequently inspecting your shock absorbers for damage or leaks is a better option.
-Generally, you should inspect shock absorbers after the first 40,000km of travel, and every year thereafter.
+Couplemate recommends not using mileage or time to indicate that shock absorbers are ready for replacement.
+Instead, it recommends frequently inspecting them for damage or leaks.
+Generally, you should inspect shock absorbers after the first 40,000km of travel and every year thereafter.

-You can often notice a difference in your ride quality when shock absorbers are ready for replacement.
-Good indications that your shock absorbers may need some attention include excessive bouncing or sway in the tow vehicle, as well as hearing a loud bang when bottoming out over bumpy terrain.
+You can often notice a difference in your ride quality when your shock absorbers are ready for replacement.
+Good indications that your shock absorbers may need some attention include excessive bouncing or sway in the tow vehicle and hearing a loud bang when bottoming out over bumpy terrain.

-Here is a tip, if your shock absorbers look worn on first inspection then buy a set for your next service.
-If you plan to install them ‘DIY’ then you are ready if they fail the test when removed.
-If they prove ok when tested, then you already have replacements at hand for when they fail.
+Here is a tip: If your shock absorbers look worn on the first inspection, buy a set for your next service.
+If you plan to install them ‘DIY,’ you are ready if they fail the test when removed.
+If they prove okay when tested, you already have replacements at hand for when they fail.

 Couplemate Shock Absorbers

-Couplemate sells quality shock absorbers that are designed to suit standard leaf and spring beam suspension kits.
-The Caravan Shock Absorber kit by Couplemate is a favourite premium absorber kit used on Jayco, Coromal and a range of modern caravans across Australia.
+Couplemate sells quality shock absorbers designed to suit standard leaf and spring beam suspension kits.
+The Couplemate Caravan Shock Absorber kit is a favourite premium absorber kit used on Jayco, Coromal, and a range of modern caravans across Australia.

 Purchase a Couplemate Shock Absorber Kit here.
 The Couplemate shock absorber mounting kit is also available for sale separately.